-The objectives of the PSA are:
+The objectives of the probabilistic safety assessment are:

-- to provide a systematic analysis in order to give confidence that the reactor facility's design will align with the fundamental safety objectives as established in IAEA No.SF-1, Fundamental Safety Principles [4], including to protect people and the environment from radiation - 2. to demonstrate that a balanced design has been achieved; this can be demonstrated as achieved if no particular feature or postulated initiating event makes a disproportionately large or significantly uncertain contribution to the overall risk - 3. to provide confidence that small changes of conditions that may lead to a catastrophic increase in the severity of consequences (cliff-edge effects) will be prevented
+a. to provide a systematic analysis in order to give confidence that the reactor facility's design will align with the fundamental safety objectives as established in IAEA N-SF-1, Fundamental Safety Principles [4], including to protect people and the environment from radiation

-- 4. to provide assessments of the quantitative safety goals (the probabilities of occurrence for severe core damage states, and the assessments of the risks of radioactive releases to the environment) as defined in REGDOC-2.5.2, Design of Reactor Facilities [5], or as established in licensing basis for the facility - 5. to provide site-specific assessments of the probabilities of occurrence and the consequences of external hazards - 6. to identify facility vulnerabilities and systems for which design improvements or modifications to operational procedures could reduce the probabilities of severe accidents, or mitigate their consequences - 7. to assess the adequacy of emergency operating procedures - 8. to provide insights into the severe accident management program
+- b. to demonstrate that a balanced design has been achieved; this can be demonstrated as achieved if no particular feature or postulated initiating event makes a disproportionately large or significantly uncertain contribution to the overall risk - c. to provide confidence that small changes of conditions that may lead to a catastrophic increase in the severity of consequences (cliff-edge effects) will be prevented - d. to provide assessments of the quantitative safety goals (the probabilities of occurrence for severe core damage states, and the assessments of the risks of radioactive releases to the environment) as defined in REGDOC-2.5.2, Design of Reactor Facilities [5], or as established in licensing basis for the facility - e. to provide site-specific assessments of the probabilities of occurrence and the consequences of external hazards - f. to identify plant vulnerabilities and systems for which design improvements or modifications to operational procedures could reduce the probabilities of severe accidents, or mitigate their consequences - g. to assess the adequacy of emergency operating procedures - h. to provide insights into the severe accident management program